jbiatek/BSGRulebook/rulebook.md

 ### All endings

 Many variants exist that add *all* the endings to the game.
-This is quite unwieldy and a very long game, but if you're up for it, you can attempt such a thing.
-This rulebook doesn't provide such a variant, but selecting "all endings" will show all the rules for all the endings so that you can refer to them.
+None of them are included here, but you can still use this rulebook for such a game by selecting "all endings".
+This will show all of the official rules for every ending.
+Whichever variant you are usings will tell you how to proceed through all the endings, but when you need to resolve "normal" gameplay events and issues they will be available.

 ### Agendas and Motives

 Pegasus and Daybreak both added Cylon Leaders, but the way that Cylon Leaders win is different in Daybreak.
 You can choose to "backport" Motive cards to the Pegasus elements that use Agenda cards (Cylon Leaders and Sympathetic Cylon).
-The reverse (using Agenda cards in Daybreak for Cylon Leaders) isn't integrated into the rules, but you can still do it very easily as follows:
+The reverse (using Agenda cards in Daybreak for Cylon Leaders) isn't integrated into the rules, because Agenda cards are very simple and don't have any rule conflicts.
+All you have to do is:

 - Give the Cylon Leader a Hostile (for a 5 or 7 player game) or Sympathetic (4 or 6 player game) Agenda card when the first round of Loyalty cards goes out.
 - Ignore any mention of Motive cards in the rules.